mainmatter/mainmatter.com/_posts/2020-05-29-how-to-improve-the-accessibility-of-your-app.md

 ### Groups of fields

-Another interesting case we came across was group of inputs we had for entering a date.
+Another interesting case we came across was a group of inputs we had for entering a date.
 There where three inputs, for day, month and year and they had the placeholders "DD", "MM", "YYYY".
 This may seem clear enough when looking at the whole page, but can be strange when you're using your keyboard to navigate and listen 'DD' as the whole explanation for the field.
 Even having labels such as 'Day', 'Month', 'Year' may not be sufficient context.
 For this case, we found that using `fieldset` was a good option.
 When you have a `fieldset` with a legend, the screen reader will include this information when giving you the information of an input it contains.
 See below: